terbium-lang/standard/spec.md

 #### If-statements as expressions

-If-statements that diverge can be used as expressions.
-If an if-statement is _divergent_, it means that code inside the if-statement will always be run, i.e. an if-statement with an `else`.
+If-statements that converge can be used as expressions.
+If an if-statement is _convergent_, it means that the if-statement will always be evaluate to something, i.e. an if-statement with an `else`.
 The implicit-return syntax can be used to specify the output of if-statements:

 ```ts
 let message = if x == 1 {